 What do you focus on?

 I advise clients regarding the tax aspects of tax-exempt bond transactions, acting primarily as bond counsel, borrower’s counsel and underwriter’s counsel.
 I have participated in a wide variety of bond transactions, including financings for governmental facilities, student loans, multifamily housing, stadiums and nonprofit hospitals, universities and cultural institutions.
 I also spend a significant amount of time working on IRS examinations and voluntary closing agreements.

-Prior to joining Nixon Peabody, Mr. Serchuk worked in the Office of Tax Policy at the Treasury Department, and the Office of the Chief Counsel at the Internal Revenue Service.
-While at the Treasury, he was an attorney-advisor responsible for drafting published guidance and providing legislative support for issues related to tax-exempt bonds and the low-income housing tax credit.
-While at the IRS, he was the senior technician reviewer in the Tax-Exempt Bond Branch, responsible for drafting published guidance and for drafting and reviewing private letter rulings and technical advice memoranda, including rulings regarding arbitrage, private activity bonds, and mixed-use allocations.
+My time in government gave me the experience needed to provide accurate and practical advice to clients.
+Prior to joining the firm, I worked in the Office of Tax Policy at the Treasury Department, and the Office of the Chief Counsel at the Internal Revenue Service.
+At Treasury, I was an attorney-advisor responsible for drafting published guidance and providing advice regarding legislative issues relating to tax-exempt bonds.
+While at the IRS, I was the senior technician attorney in the Tax-Exempt Bond Branch, responsible for drafting published guidance and for drafting and reviewing private letter rulings and technical advice memoranda, including rulings regarding arbitrage, private activity bonds and mixed-use allocations.

-Mr. Serchuk is a coauthor of “The Coming Changes in Tax-Exempt Health Care Finance,” Journal of Health Care Finance
+Bruce is a coauthor of “The Coming Changes in Tax-Exempt Health Care Finance,” Journal of Health Care Finance, Volume 22:1, 1995.